InvisiblePro/InvisiblePro/README.md

 - 🌱 We are currently learning Python, AI and ML.
 - 🤝🏻 We are looking to collaborate on Python files/project.
 - 📫 You can reach us by our email-- [@InvisiblePro](mailto:dhyeyrathodsir@gmail.com)
-- 🤠 My Bros [Bhavya Rathod](https://www.github.com/IncrediblePro) [Idhant Singh](https://www.github.com/Idhant-6) who help me in my journey!...
+- 🤠 My Bros [Bhavya Rathod](https://www.github.com/IncrediblePro) and [Idhant Singh](https://www.github.com/Idhant-6) who help me in my journey!...

 </h3>
 <br/>